kddnewton/mathlang/README.md

 ### Functions

 Functions are local to whatever context you're currently in (top-level or another function).
 They become defined wherever you define them and are not hoisted (so you can only call them after you've declared them, there are no forward-declarations).
-They suppose implicit returns, so whatever the final expression in your function body will be what is returned.
+They support implicit returns, so whatever the final expression in your function body will be what is returned.
 Here is an example:

 ```
 f(x) = x * 3